elmaxiboy/batch_download_images/README.md

 This tool is intended to batch download images from Pexels website in high resolution.
 It is part of a personal project to learn and implement Computer Vision models.

-It's designed to get the maximum resolution currently available.
+It's designed to get license-free images, with the best resolution currently available.

 ### Activate virtual environment and load packages: